aheald-quadball/us-quadball-rulebook/rulebook.md

 1.2.3.
 Legal Set of Players

-1. Teams must adhere to the current gameplay policy on fielding a legal set of players
+1. Teams must adhere to the current gameplay policy on fielding a legal set of players.
+An illegal set of players that significantly impacts play will result in a yellow card to the speaking captain.
+   i.
+An illegal set of players that does not significantly impact play will be treated as no harm, no foul.
+   ii.
+When the card is given, the set of players on the field must be made legal with as few substitutions as possible before play is restarted.

 ⚑ *Speaking Captain Yellow Card—*Illegal set of players in play

-1.2.4.
-Correcting illegal sets of players

-When the speaking captain receives a penalty for having an illegal set of players in play, they must correct the violation with as few substitutions as possible before play is restarted.

 **1.3.
 SUBSTITUTIONS**

 1.3.1.
-Substitution procedure
+Substitution restrictions

+A. Standard substitutions must be made while play is live.
+B. Substitutions may be made while play is stopped in accordance with the following exceptions:
-During a timeout, all substitutions are legal.
+i.
+During a time out.
+ii.
+During Intermission
+iiI.
+Replacing an injured player (See: 1.3.4.
+Substitutions due to injury). iv.
+A keeper changing positions with another player in play when sent to the penalty box (See: 9.4.2.
+Proceeding to the penalty box).
+v.
+Replacing an ejected player vi.
+Replacing a player in play with a fouling substitute (See: 9.4.5.
+Penalties to substitutes and team staff). vii.
+Correcting an illegal set of players after a penalty has been given.
+(See: 1.2.4.
+Correcting illegal sets of players).

+1.3.2.
+Live play substitution procedure

 To replace a player with a substitute while play is not stopped, the following conditions must be observed:

-A. The player substituting out is not knocked out.
+A. The exiting player is not knocked out.

-B. The player substituting out exits the pitch within the team’s substitution area and then promptly dismounts.
+B. The exiting player leaves the pitch within the team’s substitution area and then promptly dismounts.
 i.
-The player must not dismount before crossing the boundary line.

-ii.
-The player substituting out is no longer eligible to be knocked out once they have dismounted.
+The player must not dismount before crossing the boundary line. ii.
+The exiting player is no longer eligible to be knocked out once they have dismounted.
 C. Any equipment (including position headbands), must be traded while off the pitch.
-D. The substitute entering play must mount the broom in the substitution area and step onto the pitch before interacting with play.
+D. The entering player must mount the broom in the substitution area and step onto the pitch before interacting with play.
 i.
-The substitute enters the pitch along the boundary of the team’s substitution area. ii.
-A substitution is complete when the substitute crosses the boundary of the team’s substitution area into the pitch and is only touching the ground inside the pitch.
+The entering player enters the pitch along the boundary of the team’s substitution area.
+E. A substitution is complete when the entering player crosses the boundary of the team’s substitution area into the pitch and is only touching the ground inside the pitch.
-a.
-The substitute is then immediately eligible to engage in gameplay and is eligible to be knocked out.

-E. The entering player receives the penalty for any violations of this procedure.

-F. If a player enters play through a substitution that violates this procedure and interacts with play it is an illegal substitution.

 i.
-If the entering player has not yet interacted with play, the official shall call a substitution violation instead of an illegal substitution.
+The entering player is then immediately eligible to engage in gameplay and is eligible to be knocked out.
+F. A player that enters play through a substitution that violates this procedure has committed a substitution violation.

-ii.
-A player who repeatedly commits substitution violations must be penalized for an illegal substitution.
+i.
+A player that repeatedly commits substitution violations may be penalized for an illegal substitution.
+G. A player that enters play through a substitution that violates this procedure and interacts with play has committed a substitution violation.
+i.
+The entering player receives the card for violations of this procedure.

 ⚑ *Repeat Procedure—*Substitution violation

 ⚑ *Blue Card—*Illegal substitution

-1.3.2.
-Substitution requirements

-A. Players may only change positions by substituting, changing headbands, and re-entering the game.

-B. Substitutions may only be made while play is not stopped with the following exceptions: i.
-Replacing an ejected player (See: 9.1.6.
-Ejection).

-ii.
-Replacing an injured player (See: 1.3.3.
-Substitutions due to injury).

-iii.
-A keeper changing positions with another player in play when sent to the penalty box (See: 9.4.2.
-Proceeding to the penalty box).

-iv.
-Replacing a player in play with a fouling substitute (See: 9.4.5.
-Penalties to substitutes and team staff).

-v.
-Correcting violations after receiving a penalty for having an illegal set of players in play (See: 1.2.4.
-Correcting illegal sets of players).

 1.3.3.
+Stopped play substitution procedure

+A. The entering player replaces the exiting player at the spot of the exiting player when play was stopped.
+i.
+The substitute retains possession of any ball held by the exiting player. ii.
+If the exiting player was knocked out, the entering player is off broom when play is restarted.

+1.3.4.
 Substitutions due to injury

-A. The head referee may, at their discretion, require that a player leave the player area to receive medical attention.
-B. If a player is injured and play is not stopped, any substitution must follow all of the substitution procedures as outlined in 1.3.1.
-Substitution procedure.
+A. An injured player is expected to follow all of the substitution procedures as outlined in *1.3.2.
+Live play substitution procedure* unless they are unable to do so.
-C. Play must be stopped for an injury when a player in play is openly bleeding or is down and too injured to continue to play or substitute.
 i.
-Play should be stopped immediately if the injured player is obstructing gameplay or has a serious injury, including any non-superficial head injury. ii.
-If the injury is not serious and the player is not obstructing active gameplay, the head referee should allow play to continue until stopping play would not significantly advantage either team or play moves into the area of the injured player.
-D. If a player is injured and play is stopped:
+If an injured player is openly bleeding or too injured to follow the substitution procedure, play must be stopped.
-i.
-The injured player may leave the pitch to be replaced by a substitute.
 a.
-If play is stopped for a player’s injury, that player must leave the pitch.
+If the player has sustained a serious injury, is obstructing gameplay, or has sustained a non-superficial head injury, play must be stopped immediately.
 b.
-The referee may require a player to receive assessment by a medical professional or treatment before allowing them to return if the player is bleeding or their injury is deemed severe.
+If the previous conditions are not met, the head referee should allow play to continue until stopping play would not significantly advantage either team.
+ii.
+If play is stopped due to an injured player:
+a.
+The player must leave the pitch and be replaced by a substitute.
 1\.
-This player is ineligible to return to play until they receive permission from an official, who must be satisfied that any bleeding has stopped or a medical professional has cleared them. ii.
-Any injured player who leaves the pitch must be replaced by an eligible substitute.
+If a player is forced, by rule, to leave the pitch for an injury that requires no treatment and there is no eligible substitute, that player may take their broom and resume play at the boundary of their substitution area.
 a.
-While play is stopped, the substitute replaces the player at the spot of the injured player when play was stopped.
-b.
-The opposing team may also make a substitution of the same position, following the same procedures.
+If there is no penalty on the play related to the injury, the opposing team may also make a substitution of the same position.
-c.
-The substitute retains possession of any ball held by the injured player.
-d.
-If the injured player was knocked out, the substitute is off broom when play is restarted.
-e.
-If a player is forced, by rule, to leave the pitch for an injury that requires no treatment and there is no eligible substitute, that player may take their broom and resume play at the boundary of their substitution area.
+B. The head referee may require that a player receive medical attention before allowing them to return if the player is bleeding, is suspected of a concussion, or their injury is otherwise severe.
+i.
+This player is ineligible to return to play until they receive permission from an official, who must be satisfied that any bleeding has stopped or a medical professional has cleared them.
-E. A player may not feign an injury for any reason.
+C. A player may not feign an injury for any reason.

 ⚑ *Yellow Card—*Feigning an injury

 **1.4.
 SUBSTITUTION AREA AND THE TEAM BENCH**

 1.4.1.
-Team bench and substitution area restrictions
+Substitution area restrictions

-A. All substitutions must occur in the substitution area and not in the team bench.
+A. All substitutions must occur in the substitution area.

-B. Substitutes and team staff must remain in the team bench or substitution area whenever play is not stopped and must not crowd the pitch boundary line unless about to substitute into the game.
+B. Whenever play is live, substitutes, coaches and team staff should never enter the pitch.
+C. Teams should use the substitution area for players about to substitute into the game and the team bench for all others.
 i.
 If a team is repeatedly illegally crowding the pitch boundary line, the officials may require all substitutes on that team to remain in the team bench unless about to substitute into the game.

-C. Any extra equipment or property not necessary for play must be kept securely stored in the team’s bench.
+D. Any extra equipment or property not necessary for play should be kept out of the substitution area.
 i.
 Any extra balls kept in the team bench must be stored in a bag or other storage container.
+E. One substitute or team staffer at a time may leave the substitution area or team bench to check information with the scorekeeper or timekeeper, but must neither interfere with the scorekeeper or timekeeper’s duties, nor enter the pitch.

 1.4.2.
-Leaving the substitution area, bench, or player area

-A. One substitute or team staffer at a time may leave the substitution area or team bench to check information with the scorekeeper or timekeeper, but must neither interfere with the scorekeeper or timekeeper’s duties, nor enter the pitch.

-B. The team’s speaking captain may leave the player area in order to communicate with tournament staff.

-C. Any person in need of medical attention may leave the player area to receive it.
-i.
-All players who leave the player area in this way may return to the game if they are medically cleared. ii.
-If necessary, anyone designated by the team’s speaking captain may leave the player area to attend to an injured teammate.

-⚑ *Blue Card*—Sideline interference

-1.4.3.
 Sideline interference

-A. It is sideline interference if a substitute directly affects play when either of the following are true:
+A. Sideline interference occurs when a substitute or team staffer directly affects play in a way that disadvantages the opposing team.

-i.
-The substitute is intentionally and illegally outside of both the substitution area and team bench.

-ii.
-The substitute failed to make every reasonable effort to avoid the play. ⚑ *Blue Card*—Sideline interference
+⚑ *Speaking Captain Blue Card*—Sideline interference

-⚑ *Red Card*—Intentional sideline interference
+⚑ *Speaking Captain Red Card*—Intentional sideline interference

 **2\.
 Equipment and Dimensions**
 **![][image2]2.1.
 FIELD LINES AND MARKS**